codereport/runforthefunofit/pages/about.md

 feature-img: "assets/img/pexels/funrun_header.png"
 ---

-**RUN FOR THE FUN OF IT!** is an inclusive running podcast geared towards runners and non-runners of all levels.
+**The R4 Running Podcast** is an inclusive running podcast geared towards runners and non-runners of all levels.
 Both of your cohosts live in Toronto, Canada and have been recreational/serious runners for over a decade.

 Your two co-hosts are: